Procurement Glossary

 Digitization and automation

-AI-supported systems are revolutionizing the management of exchange rate clauses through automated rate monitoring and adjustment calculations.
-Machine learning enables more precise predictions of currency developments and dynamically optimizes threshold values.
+AI-powered systems are revolutionizing the management of exchange rate clauses through automated rate monitoring and adjustment calculations.
+Machine learning enables more accurate predictions of currency developments and dynamically optimizes thresholds.

 Standardization and best practices

 Industry associations are increasingly developing standardized clause formulations to reduce negotiation costs and legal risks.
-Standardized calculation methods and reference rates create market transparency:
+Uniform calculation methods and reference rates create market transparency:

 - Industry-specific model clauses